-8.17 EXTRA-CURRICULAR ACTIVITIES
+8.19 EXTRA-CURRICULAR ACTIVITIES

-Students are expected to be members of the various clubs and activities that are managed by the Students Services Centre.
-These clubs include the Poetry club, Theatre Club, the English Language Club, and the Sports Club, among others.
-The College offers a range of well-maintained sports facilities, including basketball, softball, and volleyball courts.
-There are various clubs that organize cultural and leisure activities for students all year round.
+Students are expected to be members of various clubs and activities that are managed by the Student Services and Alumni Relations department.
+MUC offers a range of wellmaintained sports facilities, including basketball, softball, and volleyball courts.
+There are various clubs that organise cultural and leisure activities for students all year round.

-8.18 SICKNESS
+8.20 SICKNESS

 In case students are sick and miss classes, they should inform their lecturers as soon as possible, and provide a medical certificate.
 For more than one day's absence a detailed medical report is required as leave of absence.
-During class hours, if any student falls sick, the College has an in-house qualified nurse who is on duty.
+During class hours, if any student falls sick, the College has an in-house qualified nurse who is on duty (see Appendix B).
 Nursing services will generally be for first aid, and in the event of any serious illness, students will be taken to the College's approved medical clinic/hospital.